 An estate Executor is someone who is in charge of an estate due to being nominated in the will.
-Being nominated as an Executor in a will in and of itself is not enough to start acting on behalf of an estate of a person who died.
-One has to first go through the probate process – submit the correct documentation, have the court appoint you as the executor and receive “Letters Testamentary from the Surrogate’s Court.”
+Being named as an Executor in a will in is not enough to start acting on behalf of an estate.
+You would first go through the probate process – submit the correct documentation, have the court appoint you as the executor and receive “Letters Testamentary from the Surrogate’s Court.”

-Letters Testamentary is a document that has watermarks or other safety features and looks similar to other New York documents that have to do with birth and death.
-Letters testamentary look similar to a birth certificate or death certificate.
+Letters Testamentary is a document has many safety features, such as watermarks.
+It looks similar to other New York documents that have to do with birth and death: Letters Testamentary look similar to a birth certificate or death certificate.
 The executor of an estate will receive Letters Testamentary from the Surrogate’s Court, which would look something like this:

-Once appointed, an executor will receive enough Certificates of Appointment of Executor to present to every bank and other institution when they marshal the assets of the estate.
+Once appointed, an executor will receive enough Certificates of Appointment of Executor to present to every bank and other institutions when they marshal the assets of the estate.
 The Certificates of Appointment also have watermarks and security features.
-The certificates cost $6 each and can be obtained from the cashier in the courthouse.
+The certificates cost $6 each, and you can obtain it from the cashier in the courthouse.

 The difference between executor and administrator of an estate is not a big one in this regard either.
 The certificates look very similar.
 The Certificate of Appointment of Executor of an estate (Executor of will) looks like this:

-The person most closely related to the person who died has the biggest preference in being appointed their executor.
+The person most closely related to the person who died has the biggest preference in being appointed the executor of their estate.
 Here is the order of preference:

 - father or mother